webiny/docs.webiny.com/docs/get-started/quick-start.md

 Currently, Webiny supports both `cms` as well as a `full` template, and each have their own setup instructions.

-### Why use cms?

-This template will not include features like `Page Builder` and `Form Builder`, and will only include what's necessary to build a headless application.

-Click [here](/docs/get-started/template-setup/cwp-template-cms) for `cms` instructions.

 ### Why use full?

 This template will include the full suite of Webiny applications like `Page Builder` and `Form Builder`, and a `site` for you to interact with what was created by your `admin` user.

 Click [here](/docs/get-started/template-setup/cwp-template-full) for `full` instructions.

+### Why use CMS?

+This template will not include features like `Page Builder` and `Form Builder`, and will only include what's necessary to build a headless application.

+Click [here](/docs/get-started/template-setup/cwp-template-cms) for `cms` instructions.